Glenn B. Davis: World War II

 Davis (extreme left) as Deputy Commander and Chief of Staff to Admiral Royal E. Ingersoll, Commander, Western Sea Frontier (second from left) during inspection at Naval Supply Depot, Clearfield, Utah in June 1945.
 Among them is also Vice Admiral John W. Greenslade (center).

-Following the Japanese attack on Pearl Harbor and United States' entry into World War II, Davis still served with the Bureau of Ordnance in Washington, D.C., now under his classmate, Rear Admiral William H. P. Blandy.
+Following the Japanese attack on Pearl Harbor and the United States' entry into World War II, Davis still served with the Bureau of Ordnance in Washington, D.C., now under his classmate, Rear Admiral William H. P. Blandy.
 He was given sea command of the battleship USS Washington by the end of July 1942 and led the flagship of Commander, Battleship Division 6, Rear Admiral Willis A. Lee to the Southwest Pacific.

 The Washington was engaged in the covering of convoy operations that brought supplies and reinforcements to the marines fighting on Guadalcanal into early November 1942.
 On the night of November 14–15, 1942, Davis led Washington into a bitter fight off Savo Island together with the battleship USS South Dakota.
 The South Dakota was damaged in the battle, but Washington returned fire and fatally crippled the battleship Kirishima, which ultimately capsized and sank.
 For his leadership of Washington in the battle, Davis was decorated with the Navy Cross, the United States Navy's second-highest decoration awarded for valor in combat.

 Davis commanded Washington until April 1943, when he was promoted to the temporary rank of Rear Admiral and assumed command of newly activated Battleship Division 8 (BatDiv 8), built around the battleships Indiana, Massachusetts, North Carolina, and South Dakota.
 He led his force during the Isolation of Rabaul, New Britain during the summer of 1943, and after a brief stop at Pearl Harbor, Hawaii, Davis returned with BatDiv 8 to the Southwest Pacific area.